JobbeDeluxe/AnimalCare/README.md

   max-feed-per-cycle: 4
 ```

-Rename a barrel to `[Trough]`, load it with approved items, and right-click it with more feed to activate the automatic feeding loop.
+Rename a barrel to `[Trough]`, or place two barrels directly next to one another.
+Double-barrel troughs share a virtual feed store, open their lids while stocked, and accept the same approved items (wheat, wheat seeds, carrots, potatoes, beetroot).
+Right-click with more feed to activate the automatic feeding loop.
 Pens should be at least 12×12 blocks to count as a pasture; smaller enclosures are treated as captive pens.

 ### Building